Save the Date: FCFC Fundraiser at Serenberry Vineyards - Sunday, July 2.

-James Yacavone serves as Vice Chair of the volunteer Board of Directors at Fannin County Family Connection.
+James Yacavone is the newly elected 2022 Chair of the volunteer Executive Board of Directors of Fannin County Family Connection.
 He formerly served as Vice Chair.

 After graduating from the University of Florida School of Law in 1976, Jim joined the law firm of Fowler, White, Gillen, Boggs, Villareal & Banker, P.A. in Tampa, Florida, where he became a partner in 1980.
 In 2003 he joined and became a named partner in the law firm of Frazer, Hubbard, Brandt, Trask & Yacavone, LLC, in Dunedin, Florida.
 He practiced civil trial law specializing in insurance and governmental defense in state and federal court.
 He also served as a city attorney for several cities over the course of his career, most notably, the City of Tarpon Springs, Florida.